thor314/uncloak/README.md

 ## Tips for making best use of the site
 If you've ever rabbit-holed on Wikipedia and thought, "oh that went pretty well, but the relationship between those concepts is still a little unclear" then you basically already know what the site is about.
 This site aims to address the issue that it can be difficult to know where a particular concept or tool fits in context.
 Hyperlinks between typical wiki pages demonstrate connections between concepts, but without much context.
 The graph is an attempt at generating that context.

-To see this in action, take a look at the path from [[Topic-Number Theory]] to the [[Algorithm-Extended Euclidean Algorithm]].
+To see this in action, take a look at the path from [[related topics/number theory/Topic-Number Theory]] to the [[Algorithm-Extended Euclidean Algorithm]].
 If you're viewing this from the website, you can see the path traverses [[Set-Integers]] and [[Algorithm-Euclidean Algorithm]].
 The path between nodes and the system of node categorization is how the site attempts to put these concepts in context.

 *Nit-pickers: yes, the extended euclidean algorithm can be applied to objects other than integers, and no, the structure of the graph is not final!
 Open a PR to propose updates to nodes and alternative organizing structures.
 Pedantry and nitpicking are welcome, we would appreciate your help.*